 Liberica coffee is one of the four main coffee bean varieties grown for consumption out of the nearly 120 species of the coffee plant.
 If you’ve never heard of Liberica coffee, it’s not surprising.
 It accounts for less than 2% of the global coffee crop, while Arabica and Robusta combined make up the rest.

 Liberica coffee stands out as the largest of these three, growing on tall trees that can reach up to 17 meters tall.
 The beans are also larger, with a long, oval shape.
-Liberica coffee trees have a comparatively low yield, making them less attractive as a crop, though the rarity of the beans means they often fetch a higher price.
+Liberica plants have a comparatively low yield, making them less attractive as a crop, though the rarity of the beans means they often fetch a higher price.

 What is Kapeng Barako?

 Kapeng Barako, or Barako coffee, is a variety of Liberica coffee grown in the Philippines.
-The term barako comes from the Tagalog word for “boar” or “stud bull” – a fitting label for the strong, unique flavor of Liberica beans.
+The term barako comes from the Tagalog word for “boar” or “stud bull” – a fitting label for the strong, unique flavour of Liberica beans.